Earning Money Legally: A Guide for 11-to-13-Year-Olds

 Let Them Lead, But Stay Involved

-Help your child come up with their business ideas, but let them take ownership.
+Help your child come up with business ideas, but let them take ownership.

 Writing out their prices